hamidghasemi69/VUI-Speech-Recognizer/README.md

 Building a deep neural network as part of an end-to-end automatic speech recognition (ASR) pipeline

 # Project Overview: DNN Speech Recognizer
-In this notebook, I built a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!

-I began by investigating the LibriSpeech dataset that will be used to train and evaluate your models.
-I first converted any raw audio to feature representations that are commonly used for ASR.
-I then moved on to building neural networks that can map these audio features to transcribed text.
-After learning about the basic types of layers that are often used for deep learning-based approaches to ASR, I performed investigations by creating and testing my own state-of-the-art models.
+In this project, I built a deep neural network as part of an end-to-end automatic speech recognition (ASR) pipeline.
+I started by exploring the LibriSpeech dataset, which would be used to train and evaluate the models.
+The first step involved converting raw audio into feature representations commonly used for ASR.
+Afterward, I focused on building neural networks capable of mapping these audio features to transcribed text.
+By studying the basic types of layers frequently used in deep learning-based ASR approaches, I conducted investigations and tested my own state-of-the-art models to enhance the ASR performance.

 <img width="689" alt="asr" src="https://github.com/hamidghasemi69/VUI-Speech-Recognizer/assets/22797186/7fcf8672-1b9a-4f7a-976e-350d3b34c7dc">